kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Tradeoffs in Token Choice

-Words capture meaning.
+Words capture meaning
-Characters capture structure.
+Characters capture structure
 Context determines choice

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.